ceejbot/soulsy/docs/article-options.md

 - Modifier + cycle key unequips that slot.
 This also works for shouts & powers.
 - No unarmed support. (the default)

 If you select long-press here, you cannot long press to advance a cycle.
 If you pick the modifier key, make sure it's different from any cycle advance modifier key.
-As a keyboard user, I like long-press for this.
+As a keyboard user, I like a modifier for this.

 ![image](https://staticdelivery.nexusmods.com/mods/1704/images/96210/96210-1691440273-1546011560.jpeg)